Kolbe Fellows Program

-- Fellows receive a stipend of $3500 and an additional $500 is available to defray the costs of project-related expenses.
+- The eight students selected as Fellows will receive a stipend of $4500 each and an additional $500 is available to defray the costs of project-related expenses.
 Campus housing for the duration of the program is free for Fellows.

 - Faculty mentors receive a stipend of $1000.

 - Fellows and their mentors are expected to attend and participate in the required three required luncheon meetings scheduled during the 10-week summer program unless project-related activities require them to be elsewhere with their mentors.

 - Each Kolbe Fellow must give a formal update of their work—a progress report—the last week of the summer program.
 The oral report must be no longer than 10 minutes in length, with an additional 5 minutes allowed for questions, and will be delivered to the students and the faculty mentors participating in the program only.
 Public presentations of the finished project are required at the annual campus luncheon held each January for this purpose and at Celebration, the College’s campus-wide colloquium.

 - All supported projects must be compliant with the College’s ethical review policies.
 If the research design employs the use of human subjects, the online protocol must be submitted to the IRB for review, along with certificate of CitiProgram training completion, no later than Monday, March 30, 2020.

 Who May Apply:

 - Current first-years, sophomores or juniors, in partnership with their faculty mentors.

 - The deadline for summer 2020 is Friday, February 14, 2020.